Adhith14/air2/README.md

 - CSS animations library: Animate.css
 - Back-end: Java Spring Boot

-In the /, you can run:
+You can run the app using:

 ### `npm start`